DeepRank/deeprank2/docs/features.md

 - `same_res`: Only for atomic graph, 1 if the edge connects two atoms beloging to the same residue, otherwise 0.
 - `same_chain`: 1 if the edge connects two molecules beloging to the same chain, otherwise 0.
-- `distance`: Interatomic distance between atoms in Angstrom.
+- `distance`: Interatomic distance between atoms in Ångström.
 It is computed from the xyz atomic coordinates taken from the .pdb file.
 In the residue graph case, the minimum distance between the atoms of the first residue and the atoms from the second one is considered.
 Float value.
 - `covalent`: 1 if there is a covalent bond between the two molecules, otherwise 0.
-A bond is considered covalent if its length is less than 2.1 Angstrom.
+A bond is considered covalent if its length is less than 2.1 Ångström.
 - `electrostatic`: Coulomb (electrostatic) potential, given the interatomic distance/s and charge/s of the atoms.
 There's no distance cutoff here.
 The radius of influence is assumed to infinite.
 Float value.
 - `vanderwaals`: Lennard-Jones potentials, given interatomic distance/s and a list of atoms with vanderwaals parameters.
 There's no distance cutoff here.
 The radius of influence is assumed to infinite.
 Float value.